 Rehearsal and performances of representative collaborative literature for string/piano and woodwind/piano.
 Discussion and demonstration of preparing and rehearsing an avant garde chamber score.
 Experience is gained in rehearsal techniques through coaching at rehearsals and in class performances.
 Students work with professional instrumentalists who are engaged to work intensively on specific works.
 An overview of the repertoire and of the development of chamber music is presented.
 Listening assignments include attendance at three concerts of chamber music and recorded works.
-Open by instructor approval and with permission of the applied teacher.
+Permission of applied teacher and instructor is required.